 At some point in every overworked children’s pastor’s life, he or she will become overwhelmed with a number of major issues and projects at one time.
-Some of the following advise isn’t for normal times.
-This works when you’re overloaded.
+Summer is one of the busiest times on the children’s ministry calendar and can make a children’s pastor want to run away to some tropical island that doesn’t have children. help is on the way.
 Here’s what to do when the pressure of your to do list bears down on you.

 1. Make A To Do List: Write down everything you need to do no matter how small or large.
 Just having it written down in black and white will relieve some of the pressure because you don’t have to remember everything.

 2. Pray Over The List: Before you start tackling your to do list, lay hands on it and pray for God’s wisdom and guidance.
 This is a must.

 3. Cross Off Unimportant Items: Look through the list.
 Cross off anything that doesn’t have to be done.
 You may want to color code your puppets and alphabetize your object lessons, but you don’t need to do that.
 Say no to the perfectionist within you.
 But don’t stop there.
 Any projects, events, or meetings that aren’t essential should also be crossed off.